BY LAWS/ STANDING RULES

 - Furnish an audit report at the Annual Members meeting, from the annual report of the

-The committee shall consist of at least three (3) Board members appointed by the President, the current Editor of the Bulletin and others as the committee sees fit.
+The committee shall consist of at least three (3) Board members appointed by the President.

 The committee shall:

 - Promote the objectives of the Association and encourage membership in the Association

 - Aggressively market the benefits of the Illinois State Florists' Association